Warp drives, commonly used in science fiction, are propulsion systems which allow spacecraft to travel faster than

 With the recent advances in theoretical physics and string theory, researchers (Dr. Gerald Cleaver & Dr. Richard Obousy) have calculated how a warp drive could work under M-theory – and it brings some good news.
 While still far beyond our level of technology, a FTL warp drive becomes a bit more plausible as the requirements become much more manageable by focusing on the physics of quantum field theory, instead of general relativity.

 They worked out that under string theory, a warp drive would no longer require exotic matter, and the required energy would be roughly 100kg of antimatter (1019J) to warp the space around a ship the size of the space shuttle.
 Their version of the warp drive manipulates spacetime by shrinking and expanding the tiny, curled up, subatomic spacial dimensions that theoretically exist in string theory.
 Their version creates the exact same spacetime wave described above.

 Warp Speed Limit

 Interestingly enough, there is a limit to how much spacetime can be warped under M-theory.
 These physicists found that the ultimate warp speed limit (for an Alcubierre warp drive) is 1032C – or roughly 3.3 trillion trillion light years per second.
-To reach this speed limited would require an incomprehensible 1031J of energy.
+Reaching this speed would require an incomprehensible 1031J of energy.
 However, if you could travel at that speed, you would be able to reach the edge of the visible universe (14 billion light years) in 4.4 femtoseconds flat.